pmdjdias/ua_computerVision/#08 - StereoVision/README.md

 Start by adding a callback to each window and writing down the coordinates of the selected pixel.
 Do not forget to add a `cvWaitKey(-1)` at the end of the program.

 Use the function `computeCorrespondEpilines` to draw the corresponding epipolar line for each selected point (use `cvLine`).
-The epipolar line of points in the left image should be drawn in right image and vice versa.
+The epipolar line of points in the left image should be drawn in the right image and vice versa.
 To compute the epipolar lines, use the fundamental matrix estimated during the stereo calibration.
 Note that the function computeCorrespondEpilines returns the 3 coefficients (a,b,c) of the corresponding epipolar line for a given point define as ax+by+c=0.

 You may use the following code to access the point coordinates and compute the epiline:
 ```html